Huayangosaurus

 CONTINENT: Asia

-Huayangosaurus is a stegosaurian dinosaur from the Middle Jurassic of China.
-It was one of the smallest known stegosaurians, at just 4 m in length and 500 kg in body mass.
-Like other stegosaurians, Huayangosaurus was a quadrupedal herbivore with a small skull and a spiked tail.
-It bore the distinctive double row of plates that characterize all the stegosaurians.
-In Huayangosaurus, the plates were spike-like.
-Unique to the Huayangosaurus were the broader skull and premaxillary teeth in the front of its mouth.
-All later stegosaurians lost these teeth.
+Huayangosaurus is one of the smallest known stegosaurians, at just 4 m in length and 500 kg in body mass.
+Like other stegosaurians, it was a quadrupedal herbivore with the distinctive double row of plates ending in a spiked tail.
+Unique to Huayangosaurus were the broader skull and premaxillary teeth in the front of its mouth, lacking in later stegosaurians.